Caroline O'Donnell

 Caroline O'Donnell is an architect, writer, and educator.
 She is the founder and sole-proprietor of the firm CODA (Caroline O'Donnell Architecture), based in Ithaca, NY, USA.
 CODA won the PS1 MoMA Young Architects Program in 2013 and built "Party Wall" at PS1 in Long Island City, New York.
-O’Donnell is the Edgar A. Tafel Associate Professor of Architecture, and Chair of Department of Architecture at Cornell University.
+O’Donnell is the Edgar A. Tafel Professor of Architecture, and Chair of Department of Architecture at Cornell University.
 She has previously taught at the Irwin S. Chanin School of Architecture at the Cooper Union, and at Harvard GSD.

 Life and career

 O'Donnell was born and raised in Athlone, Ireland and later in Derry, N.Ireland.
 She received her B.Arch with a specialization in Bioclimatics from the Manchester School of Architecture in England in 2000, winning the Heywood Medal for the most outstanding final year student.
 She worked with Nettleton Willoughby Williams in Sydney, Australia, from 1997 to 1998 and with KCAP (Kees Christiaanse Architects and Planners) in Rotterdam, the Netherlands, from 2000 to 2004.

 She received Master of Architecture from Princeton School of Architecture in 2006, sponsored by the Arts Council of Ireland and the Fonds BKVB in the Netherlands, where she won the Susan K. Underwood Prize awarded to the graduating M.Arch student demonstrating exceptional ability and talent throughout their studies in Architectural Design.
 She subsequently worked at Eisenman Architects until 2008, having a lead design role in the Hamburg Library competition, Pompei Santuario Train Station, and others.

 O’Donnell moved to Ithaca to teach at Cornell University in 2008 and it is there that she founded CODA, an architectural practice that promotes sustainability through a close relationship between architecture and environment.

 In 2010, she received second prize in Europan 10 competition with Urban Punc., a proposal for urban regeneration for the city of Leisnig, Germany (with Troy Schaum) and in 2012, she won first prize in the Europan 11 competition, with the project Counterspace, designed for a site in the Dublin Docklands.